pengjoshua/angular-template-store/README.md

 # angular-template-store
-A template store with PayPal buy functionality made with Angular
+A template store with PayPal secure online payments functionality made with Angular